J35P312/SVDB/README.md

     optional arguments:
         --no_merge            skip the merging of variants, print all variants in the db to a vcf file

-         --ci                  overides overlap and bnd_distance,determine hits based on the confidence interval of the position of the variants(0 if no CIPOS or CIEND is vailable)

           --bnd_distance BND_DISTANCE  the maximum distance between two similar precise breakpoints(default = 2500)

          --overlap OVERLAP     the overlap required to merge two events(0 means anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.8